Fraud is Not Just Rarity: A Causal Prototype Attention Approach to Realistic Synthetic Oversampling: Experimental Results

 \subsection{Preliminary Results}

 Unlike MLP heads, the CPAC’s architecture and losses (especially prototype anchoring) push the encoder to organize latent means $\mu$ into two tight, well-separated clusters, each surrounding its prototype.
 The attention weights $\mathbf{w}$ add interpretability, highlighting which latent features are most influential for distinguishing frauds.
 This process results in a latent space that is both discriminative and interpretable.
 As we can see on Figure~\ref{fig:cpac_cluster} the CPAC was able to improve separation creating two distinct clusters with each prototype being anchored to its cluster centroid, essentially acting like one.
-There are a few misclassification which is common for an imbalanced task and a very little overlap(visible in Figure~\ref{fig:overlap1}) which is caused by borderline transactions.
+A limited number of misclassifications is observed, which is expected in highly imbalanced scenarios, together with a small residual overlap between the two classes (visible in Figure~\ref{fig:overlap1}) which is caused by borderline transactions.
 This is the first step to a more aware encoder that knows what actually constitutes a fraud.